calavera/calavera.github.com/_posts/2014-03-10-managing-expecations-in-composable-builds.md

 There was only one problem with managing keys and values in the payload.
 We couldn't guarantee that the payload contained everything a conduit needed to run once.
 Especially, because some conduits required information only provided by other conduits.

 We added some sanity checks to the pipelines.
-Before running, they gathered information about each conduit and decided what to do.
+Before running, they gather information about each conduit and decide what to do.
 At the same time, each conduit needs to specify their expectations.
 They also need to specify the information they provide to future conduits.

-Following the previous example, this is how the conduit to build the github package looks like:
+Following the previous example, this is what the conduit that builds the github package looks like:

 {% highlight ruby %}
 class BuildGitHubDeb